-- Increasing risk-awareness and awareness about the availability of coverage can drive uptake further, especially if done via specific risk-awareness tools.
-Developing accessible tools that provide consumers with first-hand information on the risk they are facing can be helpful in increasing uptake.
+- Increasing risk-awareness and awareness about the availability of coverage can drive uptake further, especially if done via specific risk-awareness tools for example, digital tools which can be more easily present the risks to which consumers are exposed.
+Developing accessible tools and platforms that provide consumers with first-hand information on the risk they are facing can be helpful in increasing uptake.
 Namely, public and/or independent online tools/websites enabling consumers to consult the level of risk of their regions and of their house easily allow consumer to better understand the risks their property is exposed to.
 Target messages on the risks consumers are exposed to and the availability of coverage, including prior to renting a house or purchasing a property, can significantly increase uptake. - Increasing consumers' understanding, product comparability, and promoting simplicity including via adequate product and oversight and governance (POG) without hindering the offer of more sophisticated products to those target markets who require it can also increase uptake.
 Consumers may be more willing to buy NatCat products if independent and easy to use comparison tools were available.
 In particular, such tools should assist people in comparing all available insurance products with coverage for NatCat, with enhanced comparison criteria in addition to price while ensuring that products remain comparable.
 Beyond simple comparison tools, one of EIOPA's study showed that consumers would be more willing to explore purchasing NatCat coverage if products were to be simpler, i.e., if consumers' needs and characteristics including their understanding of products were sufficiently taking into account in the product design phase.
-On average consumers highlighted they would feel more comfortable in buying NatCat coverage if standardized products (coverage, exclusions and pricing practices) were available. - Promoting consumers' journey simplicity can also increase uptake of NatCat products, particularly for those consumers who are already aware of the coverage available and who are also aware of the risks they are exposed to.
+On average consumers highlighted they would feel more comfortable in buying NatCat coverage if standardized products (coverage, exclusions and pricing practices) were available. - Promoting consumers' journey simplicity, during the purchasing process, can also increase uptake of NatCat products, particularly for those consumers who are already aware of the coverage available and who are also aware of the risks they are exposed to.
 The development of more consumer-friendly approaches with less touchpoints in the purchasing process (i.e. digital channels) can reduce consumers' efforts in the purchasing process and, hence, lead to overall lower transaction costs.
-To avoid issues relating to a mis-match between expectations and actual coverage, which can lead to broader implications such as a diminished trust in insurers, insurance manufacturers and insurance distributors should also ensure they provide adequate and detailed information on NatCat coverage, including exclusions and coverage limits. - Reducing the premium via obligations to put in place risk-mitigation measures can, not only limit insurers' exposure to risks, but also incentivize consumers' uptake of NatCat coverage.
+To avoid issues relating to a mismatch between expectations and actual coverage, which can lead to broader implications such as a diminished trust in insurance manufacturers, and insurance distributors should also ensure they provide adequate and detailed information on NatCat coverage, including exclusions and coverage limits. - Reducing the premium via obligations to put in place risk-mitigation measures can, not only limit insurers' exposure to risks, but also incentivizes consumers' uptake of NatCat coverage.
 Consumers may be more willing to buy NatCat coverage if they were offered incentives for investing in risk mitigation measures.
 This measure would also alleviate cost-benefit biases and the perception of NatCat insurance as a "nice to have" rather than a "must have".
-If consumers were offered premium discounts for taking risk-mitigation measures, they would also be more willing to buy NatCat coverage and put in place risk-mitigation measures, alongside increased efforts to properly communicate about existing risk-mitigation measures.
+If consumers were offered premium discounts for taking risk-mitigation measures, they would also be more willing to buy NatCat coverage and put in place risk-mitigation measures, alongside increased efforts to properly communicate about existing risk-mitigation measures.3